sacline/sudoku/README.md

 Sudoku

-This project is a java implementation of a Sudoku game.
+This project is a Java implementation of a Sudoku game.

-It is still very much a work in progress, but some planned features/functionality include:

--Board with typical sudoku features such as penciling
+Current features:

+-Board is implemented with ability to keep square values, pencils, and a record of moves made.

+-Solver for brute force solving of a board.

+Planned features:

--Efficient implementation of algorithms for solving a given board (i.e. avoiding guess-and-check methods)
+-Efficient implementation of algorithms for solving a board deterministically (non brute-force).

--GUI for user play with "hint" feature
+-GUI to play games and check solution